-- (1) The Chief of Engineering Function, or designated deputies, will sign and date all inhouse design documents and associated certifications, as well as all appropriate permit applications executed by the USACE.
+(1) The Chief of Engineering Function, or designated deputies, will sign and date all inhouse design documents and associated certifications, as well as all appropriate permit applications executed by the USACE.
 District Chiefs of Construction and Construction-Operations or equivalent position (or their designated deputies) will sign and date certifications required during or after construction.
 Districts are encouraged to contact HQUSACE for guidance concerning unusual situations.
 The responsible professional's signature will be followed by "P.E."
 (Professional Engineer), "R.A."
-(Registered Architect), or another appropriate designation indicating that the signer is currently a registered professional. - (2) All documents may be sealed or stamped, rather than using the "P.E." or "R.A." designation, at the discretion of the District.
+(Registered Architect), or another appropriate designation indicating that the signer is currently a registered professional.

+(2) All documents may be sealed or stamped, rather than using the "P.E." or "R.A." designation, at the discretion of the District.
 This responsibility may be further delegated to appropriate subordinate senior registered professionals.
 In the rare case when a Chief of Engineering Function is not a registered professional, this responsibility will be delegated to appropriate senior registered professionals.
 Any delegation must be reflected in the individual registered professional's position description and in specific written District procedures.
-Individuals signing according to this paragraph are required to do so within the scope of their employment. - c.
+Individuals signing according to this paragraph are required to do so within the scope of their employment.

+c.
 Architect-Engineers.
 A-E service contracts will require the A-E to sign and stamp or seal and date at least one set of design documents, permit applications, or certifications.
-The deliverables under each A-E services contract will include: one set of properly signed, stamped, or sealed and dated drawings; a certified cover document showing for each discipline the name and stamp or seal of the professional who supervised the work and the date each stamp or seal was affixed; or an electronic signature that indicates for each discipline the name, stamp, or seal of the professional who supervised the work and the date each stamp or seal was affixed.
+The deliverables under each A-E services contract will include: one set of properly signed, stamped, or sealed and dated drawings; a certified cover document showing for each discipline the name and stamp or seal of the professional who supervised the work and the date each stamp or seal of the professional who supervised the date each discipline the name, stamp, or seal of the professional who supervised the work and the date each stamp or seal of the professional who supervised the work and the date each stamp.

-Check Phase: Construction Quality Assurance
+Chapter 6 Check Phase: Construction Quality Assurance